coin100-dao/.github/profile/README.md

     **A:** Governance could adapt the model if needed.

 79. **Q:** How frequently is market cap data updated?
-    **A:** Admins call the rebase function based on the predefined rebase frequency, initially daily.
+    **A:** Admins call the rebase function based on the predefined frequency, initially daily.

 80. **Q:** Does holding C100 require any special steps?
     **A:** No, just hold it in a Polygon-compatible wallet.

 81. **Q:** Is there a minimum gas token needed?
-    **A:** Yes, POL for gas fees on Polygon.
+    **A:** Yes, POL (or MATIC, depending on the chain rename) for gas fees on Polygon.

 82. **Q:** Can I bridge C100 to other chains?
     **A:** Potentially in the future if bridges support it.